 Food and Drug Administration, HHS.

-The Food and Drug Administration (FDA) is announcing an opportunity for public comment on the proposed collection of certain information by the agency.
+The Food and Drug Administration (FDA) is announcing an opportunity for public comment on the proposed collection of certain information by the Agency.
 Under the Paperwork Reduction Act of 1995 (the PRA), Federal agencies are required to publish notice in the Federal Register concerning each proposed collection of information, including each proposed extension of an existing collection of information, and to allow 60 days for public comment in response to the notice.
-This notice solicits comments on regulations for in vivo radiopharmaceuticals used for diagnosis and monitoring.
+This notice solicits comments on information collection for in vivo Radiopharmaceuticals Used for Diagnosis and Monitoring.

-Submit written comments on the collection of information by June 27, 2008.
+Submit either electronic or written comments on the collection of information by August 9, 2011.

 FOR FURTHER INFORMATION CONTACT:

 Elizabeth Berbakos, Office of Information Management, Food and Drug Administration, 1350 Piccard Dr., PI50-400B, Rockville, MD 20850, 301-796-3792, Elizabeth.Berbakos@fda.hhs.gov.End Further Info End Preamble Start Supplemental Information